Anjolaoluwa-Oluyale/Threat-Detection-Log/README.md

 [ALERT] 2025-02-18 14:40:45 - Potential privilege escalation attempt detected in Event ID: 4672

 To Automate it:
-Using the Startup Folder
-1. Create a Shortcut to Your Script:
-Navigate to the folder where your script is located (e.g., threat-detection.ps1).
-Right-click the script and select Create shortcut.

-2. Move the Shortcut to the Startup Folder:
-Open the Run dialog by pressing Win + R.
-Type shell:startup and press Enter.
-This will open the Startup folder.
-Move or copy the shortcut you created into this folder.
-Make Sure the Script Runs with Administrator Privileges: Since the script needs elevated privileges to access Event Logs, you will need to make sure it runs as Administrator.
-Right-click the shortcut you just created in the Startup folder and select Properties.
+1. Open Task Scheduler:
+Press Win + R, type taskschd.msc, and press Enter to open Task Scheduler.

+2.Create a New Task:
+In Task Scheduler, click Create Task on the right-hand side.

+3. Configure Task:
-Under the Shortcut tab, click the Advanced... button.
+Under the General tab:
+Name your task (e.g., "Threat Detection Script").
-Check the box that says Run as administrator, then click OK.
+Check the box Run with highest privileges to ensure the script has the necessary permissions.

-3. Test the Script:
+Under the Triggers tab:
+Click New and select At logon to trigger the task when you log in.

+Under the Actions tab:
+Click New, then set Action to Start a program.
+Browse and select the powershell.exe executable.
+In the Add arguments field, enter the full path to your script (e.g., C:\path\to\threat-detection.ps1).

+4.Save the Task:
+Click OK to save the task.

+5.Test the Task:
-Restart your system, and the script should run automatically when you log in.
+Restart your system to verify that the script runs automatically when you log in.

 How It Works:
 The script runs in a continuous loop, checking the Security, System, and Application logs for any failed login attempts (Event ID 4625) and privilege escalation events (Event ID 4672).